 This small wasp (Lathrolestes luteolator) has drastically reduced the birch leafminer problem in Edmonton.

-Three species of sawflies (Fenusa pusilla, Profenusa thomsoni, Heterarthrus nemoratus) introduced from Europe in the early 1970s can be responsible for the premature browning of birch tree leaves in Edmonton.
+Since the 1970s, three species of sawflies (Fenusa pusilla, Profenusa thomsoni, Heterarthrus nemoratus) introduced from Europe were responsible for the premature browning of birch tree leaves in Edmonton.
 These species are now largely controlled by naturally occurring parasitoid wasps.

 The larvae feed on the inner green tissues of the leaf, causing a discoloured spot.
 Feeding over several weeks causes the blemish to take on a blister-like appearance.